FAQ: Prepare for Your Cruise

 Information regarding required vaccinations for your cruise or cruisetour is listed on your Travel Summary (if applicable).

 We recommend seasonal influenza vaccinations for all guests.
-Furthermore, you are strongly urged to seek advice from your primary care physician or an approved public health advisory service to identify any specific vaccination or health precautions required for each port of call.
+Furthermore, you are strongly urged to seek advice from your healthcare provider or an approved public health advisory service to identify any specific vaccination or health precautions required for each port of call.
 For example, you may wish to reference the World Health Organization (WHO) or the United States Centers for Disease Control and Prevention (CDC).
 Some countries strictly enforce certain health requirements, in which case you may be required to present a completed and original vaccination certificate.
 Failure to present appropriate vaccination documentation at embarkation will result in guests being denied boarding.

 IMPORTANT: Vaccination requirements vary by destination and do change from time to time.
 Guests should check with their Travel Advisor or contact the United States Centers for Disease Control and Prevention (CDC) to verify current regulations.